Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 See also `string_counting_bytes_and_characters.mojo`

 ## 4.4 Defining alias types
-The alias keyword only works at compile time, it is a compile-time constant.
-All instances of the alias are replaced by its value at compile-time.
+We know that it is best practice to give constant values that are repeatedly used in our program a name, like ACONSTANT.
+So when its value changes, we only have to do it in one place.
+In Mojo, such constants are defined with the alias keyword.
+This is a compile-time constant: all instances of the alias are replaced by its value at compile-time.

 You can easily define a synonym or shorthand for a type with alias: